HearthSim/hearthsim.info/_includes/about.md

  * [HSReplay]({{ site.baseurl }}/hsreplay/) is a replay specification, including reference implementations.
  * [Hearthstone Deck Tracker](http://hsdecktracker.net) is a deck/replay tracker and collection manager for Hearthstone.
+ * [Arena Tracker](https://github.com/supertriodo/Arena-Tracker) is another deck tracker specially built for Arena.
- * [HearthstoneJSON.com](http://hearthstonejson.com/) exports all the card data in Hearthstone to JSON to work with more easily than the raw files.
+ * [HearthstoneJSON.com](https://hearthstonejson.com/) exports all the card data in Hearthstone to JSON to work with more easily than the raw files.
  * [Stove](https://github.com/HearthSim/Stove) is a Battle.net and Hearthstone server written in Go.
 It is still an early work in progress.
  * [Hearthy](https://github.com/HearthSim/Hearthy) is a Python framework for interacting with the Hearthstone protocol.
 It includes server-to-simulator communication logic.
  * [python-bna](https://github.com/jleclanche/python-bna) is a python implementation of the Battle.net authenticator, usable as both a command-line authenticator and a library.